Vaginal Rejuvenation surgery & procedure

-Vagina is an elastic, muscular canal which receives the penis during sexual intercourse, serves as a passage for the flow of blood from the uterus during menstruation and is the birtn canal, ie. the passage from which the baby passes during child birth.
-When this important organ begins to become wider, loose, dry or sore, women opt for a facelift of the vulva and vagina which is called vaginal rejuvenation.
+Vagina is an elastic, muscular canal which receives the penis during sexual intercourse, serves as a passage for the flow of blood from the uterus during menstruation and is the birth canal, ie. the passage from which the baby passes during childbirth.
+When this important organ begins to become wider, loose, dry or sore, women opt for a facelift of the vulva and vagina which is called Vaginal Rejuvenation surgery.

 What is vaginal rejuvenation?